Outdoor Fun

 Explore the Sam Houston National Forest in East Texas.
 Photo Credit: Catherine Parker

-The East Texas Piney Woods is western edge of a four state area that covers more than 54,000 square miles of diverse forest.
-With lots of rainfall, find pine trees like longleaf, shortleaf and loblollies along with post oaks and blue jacks.
-The understory trees add a pop of color with yaupon holly, flowering dogwood and sweetbay magnolia.
+The East Texas Piney Woods are the western edge of a four-state area that covers more than 54,000 square miles of diverse forest.
+With lots of rainfall, visitors will find pine trees like longleaf, shortleaf and loblollies, along with post oaks and blue jacks.
+The understory trees add pops of color with yaupon holly, flowering dogwood and sweetbay magnolia.

-To see the best of the forest, take a hike in Sam Houston National Forest or Huntsville State Park.
-Additionally Lone Star Hiking Trail, the longest hiking trail in Texas, is in the East Texas Piney Woods.
+To see the best of the forest, travelers should take a hike in Sam Houston National Forest or Huntsville State Park.
+Additionally, the Lone Star Hiking Trail, the longest hiking trail in Texas, is in the East Texas Piney Woods.

-Established in October 1936, it protects 254 square miles, that’s 136,000 acres, in-between the towns of Huntsville, Conroe, Cleveland and Richards.
-Find lots of hiking trails to explore the dense forest with conifers and deciduous trees.
+Established in October 1936, it protects 254 square miles, or 136,000 acres, between the towns of Huntsville, Conroe, Cleveland and Richards.
+It offers many hiking trails to explore the dense forest of conifers and deciduous trees.

 Lone Star Hiking Trail